chrismyers2000/MeshAdv-Pi-Hat/README.md

 I have now created a version without the SMA connector.
 See: No ANT version, it uses a 2 layer board design so it will be cheaper to produce.

 - V1.0 is tested and 100% works.
 Please note, the GPS header is supplied with 5V on this version.
 Output on the E22 has been measured at 29.3dbm in my tests.
-- V1.1 is currently untested, I added a voltage selector for the GPS header to choose between 3.3V and 5V.
-Please solder the pads on J3 for the corresponding voltage you wish to use.
+- V1.1 is currently untested.

 Some PCB's may be available here: https://frequencylabs.etsy.com